hpc-carpentry/hpc-python/_extras/discuss.md

 * It's free, open-source, and installs in about 5 seconds flat via `pip`.

 * Snakemake works cross-platform (Windows, MacOS, Linux) and is compatible with all HPC schedulers.
-More importantly, the same workflow will work and scale appropriately regardless of whether it's on a laptop or HPC cluster *without modification*.
+More importantly, the same workflow will work and scale appropriately regardless of whether it's on a laptop or cluster *without modification*.

 * Snakemake uses pure Python syntax.
 There is no tool specific-language to learn like in GNU Make, NextFlow, WDL, etc..
 Even if students end up not liking Snakemake, you've still taught them how to program in Python at the end of the day.